 By collecting and displaying data regarding customers’ behaviour on your web pages, a heat map offers valuable insights that can help you make the right decisions for your business.
 And that is what we are going to discuss today.

 A heat map is much more powerful and efficient than traditional diagnostic tools.
 It offers a quantitative look at relevant data and helps understand the qualitative reasons behind them.
 There are several advantages for a business that uses heatmaps to understand customer engagement.
 These include:

 1. Enabling Easier Measurement Of Website Performance

-Heatmaps borrow colour schemes and palettes to show how users interact.
-Usually, these warm to cold colour-coded maps highlight areas of interactivity on your website.
-Areas of a page that appear red or yellow (warm) indicate that customer activity and engagement are higher, whereas colder colours indicate a lower level of engagement.
+Heatmaps borrow colour schemes and palettes to demonstrate how website users interact and how far visitors scroll on a web page.
+Usually, these warm-to-cold colour-coded maps highlight areas of interactivity on your website.
+Page elements appearing red or yellow that appear red or yellow (warm) indicate that customer activity and engagement are higher, whereas colder colours indicate a lower level of engagement.